 - A short statement (1 page or less double-spaced) of what you might hope to accomplish in a GFD Fellowship at WHOI.

-ApplicationApplications for Geophysical Fluid Dynamics Fellowships are welcome from graduate students with an academic interest in the nonlinear dynamics of fluid flows.
+ApplicationStarting in October of 2018, applications for 2019 Geophysical Fluid Dynamics Fellowships will be welcome from graduate students with an academic interest in the nonlinear dynamics of fluid flows.
 The application can be completed on-line using the link to the left.

 Completed applications will be accepted until February 15.
 Applications from women and members of underrepresented groups are particularly encouraged.

 Once you have completed an on-line application you will be prompted to create an account to submit any remaining application materials, or to monitor the status of you application.
 Please note that you will not be able to edit your application once you have submitted it.
 You may login to your account using the link to the right.

 Further information may also be obtained by contacting:

 The GFD Steering Committee